cca/libraries_wagtail/docs/upgrade-wagtail.md

 - perform any needed database migrations `python libraries/manage.py migrate`
 - restart the gunicorn server (`service supervisord stop; sleep 2; service supervisord start`)

+## npm Updates are not run with sudo

+Note that, while we want to be root while pulling from github and running `manage.py` commands generally, `npm` does not like to be run with `sudo`.
+It causes general chaos amongst the file permissions.
+For that reason, a local user (not root) owns the node_modules folder and `npm install` commands should be run as that user.
+If we're pulling a big update into production—one with Python (Wagtail app code or `pip install` commands), JS, CSS, and NPM changes—then our process looks somewhat like this:

+- `sudo git pull` to pull in changes as root
+- _not as root_, `npm install`
+- with `sudo` again, `npm run build`, `workon libraries`, `pip install -r libraries/requirements.txt`, `manage.py migrate`, `manage.py collectstatic`
+- restart the gunicorn server (requires `sudo`)

+It may seem counterintuitive that we're not supposed to run npm commands as root but are doing so with `npm run build` but remember that that is actually a task related to our static CSS/JS files, not node_modules, and thus will fail without the proper permissions.

 ## Wagtail 2.0 / Django 2.0 update

 We will likely not need to revisit this but several things changed and the upgrade process wasn't _quite_ straightforward so it's worth documenting a few things.
 Here was my basic process: